Updated December 31, 2019

 This will allow you to complete ALL attractions by early afternoon.
 Once you’re finished, return to your hotel room to rest, nap, swim, etc. Then, head back to DCA early evening to see the Christmas tree lighting, enjoy the Festival of Holidays, visit Santa Claus, repeat favorite attractions, and to see more holiday entertainment.

+Start your afternoon entertainment line up with Mickey’s Happy Holidays that starts at 4:00pm.
+Catch this at Carthay Circle.
 The Christmas Tree lighting is at 4:55pm each day, similar to Disneyland.
 No need to arrive super early for this.
 Walk up just a few minutes prior and make sure you have a view of the tree.
 It’s located at the end of Buena Vista Street, in front of Elias & Company.

 After the tree lighting, head to Grizzly Peak to see Santa at the Redwood Creek Challenge Trail.
 I much prefer my kids see Santa here rather than Disneyland, as the set up is entirely magical.
 Santa is at DCA from 8:30am to 6:30pm.
 Go here after the tree lighting so you don’t risk missing him.
 I share more on Santa here.

 I also recommend you make time for the Feliz Navidad Street Party.
 This typically takes place at the following times each day: